taingobellevue/dsc680-project2/README.md

 # DSC680- Applied Data Science
-# Project 2 - Movie Recommender System
+# Project - Movie Recommender System

+# Using the movielens dataset, this project creates a simple machine learning model to predict the movies based on the ratings of previous users.
 # Recommend 20 movies to a random user in the database